xvrh/lottie-flutter/README.md

 ````

 ### Modify properties at runtime
 This example shows how to modify some properties of the animation at runtime.
-Here we change some text
+Here we change the text,
-and some color and opacity.
+ the color and the opacity of some layers.

 ````dart
 class _Animation extends StatelessWidget {